microsoft/MixedRealityToolkit-Unity/Documentation/Elastics/ElasticSystem.md

 1. Calling the Initialize method on manipulation start, updating the system with the current host transform.
 1. Querying ApplyHostTransform whenever a elastics calculation should be performed on the updated target transform.

 Note that elastics will continue simulating once manipulation ends (through the elastics manager update loop).
-To block elastics auto update [EnableElasticsUpdate](xref:Microsoft.MixedReality.Toolkit.Experimental.Physics.ElasticsManager.EnableElasticsUpdate) can be set to false.
+To block the behavior, elastics auto update [EnableElasticsUpdate](xref:Microsoft.MixedReality.Toolkit.Experimental.Physics.ElasticsManager.EnableElasticsUpdate) can be set to false.

 The elastics manager component when added to a game object won't have elastics enabled for any transforms type per default.